staticvoidmain/notes/you_suck_at_vs.md

 # Bro, do you even Regex?

-See that little icon over next to the
+See that little icon over next to the find box that looks like this: .*

+It's really powerful.

 # Next-Level Skills: ack / ag / ripgrep

 > Sometimes, the best way to utilize a tool is to put it away. -Me, just now.

+# This is one of those times

-* Sometimes you need to find things that span multiple solutions, or multiple directories.
+* Sometimes you need to find things that span multiple solutions, directories or even drives.

+# demo: silver_searcher
 * For such tasks, the old ways work best.
 * Be a big boy (or girl)
 * Open up the command line, and use the right tool for the job.

+# ack / ripgrep

+Having a UI is not an asset, it's a liability.

+The conosle is pure.
+The console is life.

+# You feel a oneness with all code

+You are one step closer to enlightenment.

 # Extensions Galore!
 - Twitter: @RossJennings